kgrid-lab/MCBK_2024_demo/README.md

-## Tag 4.0 - Second service
+## Tag 5.0 - Restructuring
-In this tag the CLI service is added as a second service to the tobacco knowledge object.
+In this tag, the tobacco knowledge object (KO) is restructured to make it easier to maintain.

+This restructuring is not enforced by KGrid model and it is done to demonstrate that the model does not limit KO developers to do it.